-Requirements for vaccines: Vaccines against CSF are based on live virus that has been attenuated by passage through cell cultures or through a suitable host species that is not of the family Suidae.

-The production of these modified live virus (MLV) vaccines is based on a seed-lot system that has been validated with respect to virus identity, sterility, purity, safety, nontransmissibility, stability and immunogenicity.
-If CSFV is used in the production of vaccine or in challenge studies, the facility should meet the OIE requirements for the appropriate Containment Group as determined by risk assessment.
+Requirements for vaccines: Modified live vaccines (MLVs) against CSF are based on the live virus that has been attenuated by passage through cell cultures or through a suitable host species that is not of the family Suidae.
+The production of these MLVs is based on a seed-lot system that has been validated with respect to virus identity, sterility, purity, safety, non-transmissibility, stability and immunogenicity.

 Effective inactivated, conventional whole virus vaccines are not available.
-In contrast to conventional MLV vaccines, new generation MLV 'marker vaccines' capable of inducing antibodies that can be distinguished from antibodies induced by field virus when an appropriate companion discriminatory diagnostic test is used, may become available.
-The presently registered subunit 'marker vaccine' is based on the major envelope glycoprotein (E2-subunit) of CSFV, and is produced in insect cells using recombinant DNA technology.
+In contrast to conventional MLV vaccines, a new generation MLV 'marker vaccine' capable of inducing antibodies that can be distinguished from antibodies induced by field virus based on an appropriate companion discriminatory diagnostic test, is available in some regions and more are in development.
+Subunit 'marker vaccines', based on the major envelope glycoprotein (E2-subunit) of CSFV are produced in insect or mammalian cells (depending on the expression system used).